• Skip to primary navigation

 Refrigerator Storage

-• Oven: Preheat your oven to 350°F (175°C) and heat covered for about 15-20 minutes until warm.
+• Oven: Preheat to 350°F and heat chicken in a covered dish for about 15-20 minutes until warm.

 Frequently Asked Questions